ziotom78/raytracing_course/tomasi-ray-tracing-11a.md

 # Point-light tracing

--   A widely used algorithm for generating 3D images is what we will call *point-light tracing*.
-(It is usually called *ray tracing* or *ray casting*; however, both terms are very generic, and sometimes indicate different algorithms).
+-   A widely used algorithm for generating 3D images is what we will call *point-light tracing*, or *Whitted algorithm*. ([*An improved illumination model for shaded display*, Whitted, 1980](https://dl.acm.org/doi/10.1145/358876.358882)).

 -   It is based on the consideration that in certain scenes most of the light energy originates from a few objects with a small apparent diameter: a lamp, the sun, etc.